A common issue not commonly discussed

 You aren’t destined to a life of pads or pills, suffering in silence.

-Pelvic Floor Treatment like Emsella in Medford, NY or Emsella pelvic floor strengthening could change your life.
-Hebert, who has been specially trained in pelvic floor therapy, offers this therapy for men and women.
+Treatment could change your life.
+Hebert, who has been specially trained in pelvic floor therapy, offers this therapy for men and women in the Rehabilitation Department at Little Falls Hospital in Little Falls, a subsidiary of the Bassett Healthcare Network.

 Pelvic floor therapy is an individualized program that focuses on strengthening or relaxing the pelvic floor of men and women.
 It is a minimally invasive therapy.